James Frye: Trade and personal life

+Military service

+French and Indian Wars

 Frye was a veteran of the French and Indian Wars, serving as a Lieutenant with George Washington at the capture of Louisburg in 1745.
 The Louisburg Square neighborhood in Boston is named after this campaign.
 Frye was promoted to Captain with the 4th Essex County Militia Regiment in 1754 and later served on the Crown Point Expedition as a Lieutenant Colonel.

+American Revolution

 On April 19, 1775, Frye served as the Colonel of the Essex County Militia, known as “Frye’s Regiment” and marched this regiment to Lexington.
 Colonel Frye's Regiment was absorbed into the 10th Massachusetts Regiment (Cambridge Brigade) with Frye as the senior Colonel of the Brigade.
 Frye was in command of this Regiment when it became part of the Army of Observation in May 1775 and marched this Regiment to Bunker Hill in June 1775.

+Battle of Bunker Hill and wounding

 During the battle of Bunker Hill, the Colonial troops were running dangerously low on gun powder and musket balls.
 As a result, the Colonial lines began to falter during the third wave of the British attack.
 Recognizing the gravity of the situation, Colonel Frye took action to prevent a retreat.
 He mounted his horse, exposed himself to enemy fire, drew his sword and exclaimed: "I was with you at the Battle of Louisburg!
 We Americans can win the fight again!"
 Colonel Frye then charged forward on horseback, rallying his men while shouting "Remember Louisburg, men!
 Remember Louisburg!"

 Minutes later, a British musket ball tore through Colonel Frye's thigh.
 Colonel Frye got off the horse and taunted the British for their aim, yelling "The regulars fire damned careless!"
 Although wounded, he continued to rally his men during the fight.

 This Regiment would later provide cover for the units that constructed the redoubt on Breed's Hill during their retreat.
-It was during this retreat that Salem Poor, a member of Colonel Frye's Regiment and also from Andover, gained fame for his heroics and marksmanship, firing the shot that would mortally wound British Army Lieutenant Colonel James Abercrombie.
+It was during this retreat that Salem Poor, a member of Colonel Frye's Regiment and also from Andover, gained fame for unspecified heroics.
 As a result of Poor's actions that day at Bunker Hill, Regimental commanders petitioned the General Court of Massachusetts Bay Colony to formally recognize him.

 In the latter months of 1775, Colonel Frye continued to lead his men during the Siege of Boston.
 The remnants of Colonel Frye's Regiment were later disbanded on December 31, 1775 by order of the Continental Congress in order to establish the Continental Army.